AM lina fi 10 mm - magnetic accessories

 - They have exceptionally high magnetic induction on the surface of the magnet,

-- Wide application in advanced technologically fields – are used in computer drives, electric motors, medical apparatus or very advanced devices.
+- Wide application in modern technologies – find application in hard drives, electric motors, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: